KendallBurkett/UT_Module_4/README.md

     1. total budget... i was using .nunique().sum() to get the total when i should have just been using .unique().sum() - thanks chatGPT
     2. displaying the bins under Scores by School Spending #24-26.
 I could not get the bins to display and kept getting an error of TypeError: '<' not supported between instances of 'int' and 'str' chat GPT corrected my formatting and gave me a line of code to help display the bins properly.

+There is an analysis as well as two observable trends in a txt file, analysis.txt, and at the bottom of the PyCitySchools_Homework_Copy.

+-Thank you.